Higher Vector Bundles: Higher groupoids, fibrations, and cleavages

 \begin{example} \

-\begin{enumerate}[a)] \item A locally trivial smooth map $q:\tilde M\to M$ yields a simplicial fibration $Sq: S\tilde M\to SM$, and if the fiber has a positive dimension then it is not of order $N$ for any $N$.
-Given $H$ a complete Ehresmann connection for $q$, the horizontal lift of paths gives a 1-cleavage for $Sq$. \item A groupoid morphism $q:\tilde G\to G$ is a fibration if and only if $Nq$ is a simplicial fibration between their nerves, and this is always of order 1.
-A cleavage $C$ for $Nq$ is the same as a cleavage for the groupoid fibration, recovering the original definition from \cite{sga1}.
-Every groupoid fibration admits a normal cleavage.
-A cleavage $C$ induces a {\it fiber pseudo-functor} $F_C:G\dasharrow Gpds$, where $F(x)=q^{-1}(\id_x)$ and $F(g): F(x)\to F(y)$ is a {\em parallel transport} between the fibers, see \cite[VI.7]{sga1} and \cite[8.3]{borceux}. \end{enumerate} \end{example}
+\begin{enumerate}[a)] \item A Serre fibration $q:\tilde M\to M$ yields a simplicial fibration $Sq: S\tilde M\to SM$, and a path-lifting map in the sense of \cite[7.2]{may2} is a 1-cleavage $C_1$ making $d^q_{1,0}|_{C_1}$ a homeomorphism.
+If $\tilde M$ and $M$ are manifolds, $q$ is locally trivial and $H$ is an Ehresmann connection, we say that a 1-cleavage $C_1$ is {\it compatible} with $H$ if it contains the smooth horizontal paths. \item A groupoid morphism $q:\tilde G\to G$ is a fibration if and only if $Nq$ is a simplicial fibration between the nerves, a cleavage $C$ for $Nq$ is the same as a cleavage for $q$, see \cite[VI.7]{sga1}, and is normal if it contains the identities. $C$ induces a {\it fiber pseudo-functor} $F_C:G\dasharrow Gpds$, where $F(x)=q^{-1}(\id_x)$ and $F(g): F(x)\to F(y)$ is a {\em parallel transport} between the fibers.